12 Different Types of Trumpets

-The brand pbone brought out a fully plastic trumpet called the pTrumpet, which is a pretty decent option for beginners that want to learn to play the trumpet.
-They are lighter and made to be more than brass trumpets, which make they a great option for kids.
+The brand Pbone brought out a fully plastic trumpet called the pTrumpet, which is a pretty decent option for beginners who want to learn to play the trumpet.
+They are lighter and made to be more than brass trumpets, which makes them a great option for kids.
 They are affordable and sound surprisingly nice.
 Of course, you should eventually expect to graduate to using a brass trumpet, but this can be a good starting point.

 8. The Flugelhorn

 The Flugelhorn has a striking resemblance to the Bb and C trumpet.
 That should give you an idea that it’s large.
 The Flugelhorn, to the amazement of players, can deliver both a soprano and a bass tune.
-Compare to the Bb and C trumpet; its sound is softer and more mellow.
+Compared to the Bb and C trumpet, its sound is softer and more mellow.

 9. The Natural Trumpet

 Well, the first set of trumpets to make its way into the musical world had no valves.
 People who used this trumpet had to come up with their tune using lip positioning.
 These trumpets are what we call the “natural” trumpet.

 The natural trumpet was designed for skillful players.
 A lot of the heavy work and tuning had to be done manually.
 The natural trumpets were gigantic and had 8 feet of tubing.

 The cornet has a mellow tone due to its compressed body with more bends.
 It’s technically a separate instrument from a trumpet but quite similar in sound.
 It’s smaller than a Bb trumpet but larger than a pocket trumpet.
 The cornet is slightly easier to play in comparison to a trumpet, particularly for beginners.

 The most common cornet is in Bb.
 Musical pieces written for the Bb trumpet can alternatively be played by the Bb cornet, but just because you can play one of these instruments doesn’t mean you can play the other!

 11. The Bass Trumpet